 Sophisticated City Escape: San Francisco

 San Francisco is the perfect spot for a long weekend getaway, especially if you love the arts.
-Here you can combine world-class theatre with the experiences of an urban city for an unforgettable vacation.
-One recent theatrical draw is “Wicked,” which is playing an open-ended engagement at the historical Orpheum Theatre.
-It’s well worth seeing.
+Here you can combine world-class theater with the experiences of an urban city for an unforgettable vacation.

 The “green-from-the-inside-out” Orchard Garden Hotel, San Francisco’s only LEED certified hotel, has comfortable rooms and a great location.
 This boutique property is centrally located just a few minutes’ walk from Chinatown.